JoshuaLomond/snake/README.md

 - **Classic Snake Gameplay** – grid-based movement, growing with each food.
 - **Wrap-Around Walls** – snake loops from one edge of the screen to the opposite side (configurable).
 - **Scoring System** – score increases by 1 point per food eaten, displayed on-screen.
+- **Persistent High Score** – your best score is saved between sessions and shown on the Game Over screen.
 - **Dynamic Speed** – snake speed increases slightly every 5 food items.
 - **Pause / Resume** – toggle pause anytime with the `P` key.
 - **Restart Option** – restart instantly after game over with the `R` key.